NEU-DSG/tapas-xq/API.md

 This endpoint returns the MODS record derived from the TEI file, with status code 201.

-If no TEI document is associated with the given <code>doc-id</code>, a response with HTTP status code 404 will be returned.
+If no TEI document is associated with the given <code>project-id</code> and
+<code>doc-id</code>, a response with HTTP status code 404 will be returned.

 If something went wrong with the MODS transformation, the response will have a status code of 500.
 If necessary, the TAPAS-xq maintainer should be alerted so they can fix the problem.